 UMMA’s collection of nearly 20,000 works of art is available for the teaching and research needs of all higher education instructors and researchers.
-In addition to guided and self-guided tours of the museum’s galleries and temporary exhibitions, UMMA is equipped with object study classrooms and study cases that allow us to display selected artworks specifically for class or research visits.
+In addition to guided and self-guided tours of the Museum’s galleries and temporary exhibitions, UMMA is equipped with Study Rooms and Study Cases that allow us to display selections of artworks specifically for class or research visits.

 Our dedicated staff in the Curatorial Research Center are available to help you determine what facilities best suit your needs and to assist you in making the necessary arrangements.
-Please contact the Mellon Manager of Academic Outreach & Teaching, David Choberka, or the Mellon Academic Outreach Collections Assistant, for assistance.
+Please contact the Mellon Manager of Academic Outreach and Teaching, David Choberka, or the Mellon Academic Outreach Collections Assistant, Amy Passiak, for assistance.

 When working in the gallery, we can provide you and your students with pencils, clipboards, and stools.
 For the safety of the artwork, we hope you will use pencils in the gallery and that backpacks and large bags will be checked in lockers or the coatroom.

 Please schedule any tour at least 15 business days in advance.
 This allows us to provide the best experience for all visitors.

 UMMA’s Ernestine and Herbert Ruben Study Center for Works on Paper and the Object Study Room allow for the close study of works of art from UMMA’s collection.
 Visiting instructors and researchers may request works to view from the 20,000+ objects currently in storage, with some size and availability restrictions.

 Each of the Study Rooms can hold approximately 15 objects, with the Paper Study Room best suited for two-dimensional works and the Object Study Room best suited for three-dimensional works.
 Up to 25 individuals may be accommodated in either room.
 For larger classes, both rooms may be requested accommodating up to 50 individuals.